 OFFICE OF FINANCE

-Through 2015,* the FHLBanks have awarded more than $5.1 billion that has assisted in the purchase, construction or rehabilitation of more than 778,000 units of affordable housing.
-Now in its 25th year, the FHLBanks’ Affordable Housing Program (AHP) has become one of the most successful and valuable private sources of funding for the financing and building of affordable housing in the United States.
+Since 1990*, the FHLBanks have awarded more than $5.8 billion which have assisted in the purchase, construction or rehabilitation of more than 865,000 units of affordable housing.
+Now in its 28th year, the FHLBanks' Affordable Housing Program (AHP) has become one of the most successful and valuable private sources of funding for the financing and building of affordable housing in the United States.
+In 2016, the FHLBanks made more than $324 million in AHP subsidies available to its members nationwide.
+FHLBank members access these subsidies through the AHP Competitive Application Program and the AHP Homeownership set-aside Program.

 Additionally, several of the FHLBanks operate other voluntary programs focused on addressing special needs, such as financial literacy, foreclosure prevention, home rehabilitation and small business lending.